dethspikee/notes/topics/compound_procedures.md

 (define (<name> <formal parameters>) (body))
 ```

-The <name> is a symbol to be associated with the procedure definition in
+The "name" is a symbol to be associated with the procedure definition in
 the environment.
-The <formal parameters> are the names used within the body
+The "formal parameters" are the names used within the body
 of the procedure to refer to the corresponding arguments of the procedure.
-The <body> is an expression that will *yield* the value of the procedure
+The "body" is an expression that will *yield* the value of the procedure
 application when the formal parameters are replaced by the actual arguments
 to which the procedure is applied.